Inter Milan boss Conte provides injury update on Victor Moses | Goal.com

 Besides Inter Milan, the former Super Eagles winger has played for Liverpool, Stoke City, West Ham United and Fenerbahce.

-The Black and Blues are winless in their last two games which have seen them dropped to the fourth spot on the table with 65 points from 31 games behind Juventus, Lazio and Atalanta.
+The Black and Blues are winless in their last two games which have seen them drop to the fourth spot on the table with 65 points from 31 games, behind Juventus, Lazio and Atalanta.

 Should he get to play against Ola Aina’s Torino, Moses, who had 38 caps for the Super Eagles before his retirement from international duty, will hope to help his side bounce back to winning ways in the encounter.